Nasal Issues & Nosebleed

 Bangladeshi Patient shares his experience from Apollo Hospital

-Md Asadujjaman from Bangladesh shared that he had a positive experience with Dr. Sajai Varghese, a top dermatologist at Apollo First Med Hospitals, P.H.
+Md Asadujjaman from Bangladesh shared that he had a positive experience with Dr Sajai Varghese, a top dermatologist at Apollo First Med Hospitals, P.H.
 Road, Chennai.
 He mentioned that the doctor’s expertise, clear guidance, and compassionate care made a meaningful impact on his treatment.
-He expressed deep gratitude and recommended Dr. Varghese to others seeking quality dermatological care in India.
+He expressed deep gratitude and recommended Dr Varghese to others seeking quality dermatological care in India.

-✅ Get treatment plans from Apollo Hospitals
+✅ Get treatment plans from leading Hospitals worldwide

 ✅ Choose the one that fits you